-- 5. If there are less than 3 participants in a class, the judging may be combined with other groups at the judge's discretion.
+- Rule Book (even though they are open class). - 5.
+If there are less than 3 participants in a class, the judging may be combined with other groups at the judge's discretion.
 Participants will still receive individual class awards. - 6.
-Class order will be 4-H. Open, then PeeWee (under 7) as printed in fair book (no showmanship Open and PeeWee). - 7.
+Class order will be 4-H, Open, then PeeWee (under 7) as printed in fair book (no showmanship Open and PeeWee). - 7.
 For halter classes only, open class exhibitors must show a different horse than anyone has shown in the 4-H division, except PeeWee. - 8.
-Stock-Type horse breeds are Quarter Horse, Appaloosa, Paint, Buckskin, Palomino, etc. - 9.
-Non-Stock-Type horse breeds are Arabian, Morgan, Thoroughbred, American Saddlebred, etc.
+Stock-Type horse breeds are Quarter Horse, Appaloosa, Paint, Buckskin, Palomino, etc. - Non-Stock-Type horse breeds are Arabian, Morgan, Thoroughbred, American Saddlebred, etc.